 by Cynthia M. Johnson, MA

-TD is caused by chronic use of certain antipsychotic medicines.
+TD is caused from long-term use of certain antipsychotic medicines.

 It is not known why TD happens.
-Not all people who take these drugs get TD.
+Not all people who take these medicines get TD.

 TD is more common in women.
 It is also more common in older adults.
-Other things that may raise your risk are:
+Other things that may raise the risk are:

 Movements may be once and a while or all of the time.
-They may or may not be noticed by others.
 Symptoms may start while on the medicine or within weeks of stopping it.

 National Alliance on Mental Illness